hoducha/wp-markdown-editor/readme.txt

 The plugin is open source on [GitHub](https://github.com/hoducha/wp-markdown-editor).

-> If you like the plugin, feel free to [donate via PayPal](http://hoducha.com/donate) or rate it (on the right side of this page).
+> If you like the plugin, feel free to [donate](http://hoducha.com/donate) or rate it (on the right side of this page).
 Thanks!

 == Installation ==